freakent/dbus-mqtt-devices/README.md

         example 1:

         `{ "clientId": "fe001", "connected": 1, "version": "v1.0 ALPHA", "services": {"t1": "temperature"} }`
 		In example 1, the device is registering that it is equipped with one temperature sensor which we are calling "t1".
-The label t1 is just an arbitrary identifier that distinguish one service from another within a device.
+The label t1 is just an arbitrary identifier that distinguishes one service from another within a device. "temperature" is the exact name of the service used in Victron's dbus.
 The version field can contain any string you like and is displayed within the GX console and on VRM.

         example 2: